it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 In this section we use App Connect Designer to create a flow that will be exposed as an API to connect and call Salesforce records.

 2\.
-If you are alredy logged in IBM Cloud Pak for integration Platform Navitor, go to step 5.
+If you are alredy logged in IBM Cloud Pak for integration Platform Navigator, go to step 5.
 In a browser, enter the URL provided by your instructor to access Red Hat OpenShift Cluster.

 ![alt text][pic1a]